-In Mathematics, factorization (factorisation in British English) or factoring is defined as the breaking or decomposition of an entity (for example a number, a matrix, or a polynomial) into a product of another entity, or factors, which when multiplied together give the original number or a matrix, etc. This concept you will learn majorly in your lower secondary classes from 6 to 8.
+In Mathematics, factorisation or factoring is defined as the breaking or decomposition of an entity (for example a number, a matrix, or a polynomial) into a product of another entity, or factors, which when multiplied together give the original number or a matrix, etc. This concept you will learn majorly in your lower secondary classes from 6 to 8.

-It is simply the resolution of an integer or polynomial into factors such that when multiplied together they will result into original or initial the integer or polynomial.
+It is simply the resolution of an integer or polynomial into factors such that when multiplied together they will result in original or initial the integer or polynomial.
 In the factorisation method, we reduce any algebraic or quadratic equation into its simpler form, where the equations are represented as the product of factors instead of expanding the brackets.
 The factors of any equation can be an integer, a variable or an algebraic expression itself.

-To factor a number means to break it up into numbers that can be multiplied to get the original number.
-For example, 24 = 6 x 4 so, factors of 24 are 6 and 4, 9 = 3 x 3.
-Therefore, factors of 9 are 3 and 3.
-Also, numbers can be factorised into different combinations.
+To the factor, a number means to break it up into numbers that can be multiplied to get the original number.
+For example,

-The numbers -12, -6, -2, -1, 1, 2, 6, and 12 are all factors of 12 because they divide 12 without a remainder.
+The numbers 1, 2, 6, and 12 are all factors of 12 because they divide 12 without a remainder.
 It is an important process in algebra which is used to simplify expressions, simplify fractions, and solve equations.
-It is also called as Algebra factorisation.
+It is also called as Algebra factorization.

 A “quadratic” is a polynomial that is written like “ax2 + bx + c”, where “a”, “b”, and “c” are just numbers.
 For an easy case of factoring, you can identify the two numbers that will not only multiply to equal the constant term “c” but also add up to equal “b,” the coefficient on the x-term.

-Factorising formulas are especially important when solving quadratic equations.
-When reducing formulas we normally have to remove all the brackets, but in particular cases, for example with fractional formulas, sometimes we can use factorisation to shorten a formula.
+Factorising formulas algebra is especially important when solving quadratic polynomial When reducing formulas we normally have to remove all the brackets, but in particular cases, for example with fractional formulas, sometimes we can use factorisation to shorten a formula.

 Terms and Factors